 As public consciousness is raised about the contradictions between our Constitutional ideals and our actual practices, our practices are getting eliminated to conform with our enshrined ideals. —Dan, Rhode Island

 I hope you’re right, but I fear you’re wrong.
 I’ll keep trying anyway, though.
-If you support that, and don’t already have a subscription to This is True, please do show your support by subscribing in the box above.
+If you support that, and don’t already have a subscription to This is True, please do show your support by subscribing.